chainpoint/chainpoint-core/README.md

 You should back up this information in a secure place.
 ******************************************************

-Please fund the Lightning Wallet Address above with Bitcoin and wait for 6 confirmation before running 'make deploy'
+Please fund your Lightning Wallet Address with at least 4000000 Satoshis (0.04 BTC) and wait for 6 confirmation before running 'make deploy'

 $ make deploy
 ```